seanbaxter/circle/comprehension/comprehension.md

 ### d.
 For-range-initializers

 One surprising consumer of dynamic pack expressions (just those resulting from range/slice operators, not _for-expressions_) is range-based _for-statements_ and _for-expressions_.
 This usage binds the loop's declaration to the dynamic pack's result object at each step.
 It allows the user to _drain_ a container in an order specified by the extended slice notation.
 This patches a deficiency in Standard C++, where ranged _for-statements_ aren't capable of anything other than a complete left-to-right visitation of the container.
-Slices make it easy to start somewhere else, end somewhere else, skip elements and run backwards.
+Slices make it easy to start somewhere specific, end somewhere specific, skip elements or run backwards.

 [**range_for.cxx**](range_for.cxx)
 ```cpp